-The process of web design is a complex and often underestimated part of any web development project.
+The web design process is a complex and often underestimated part of any web development project.
 The novice does not put much thought into the creation of a website.
 However, with the backing of professionals, a web design agency tends to play a significant role in the way people perceive and react to a website.

 Every color has its psychological effect on a human being.
 Web developers and web designers should always choose the colors for a website based on the message that a website conveys.
 The social network websites choose to have blue as their primary color because their goal is to convince their customers that these websites can be trusted.
 Similarly, the color red is used by web designers to emphasize the importance of a specific place or function on a website.
-Carefully selected colors are used to create a particular emotional reaction from the customers and a significant design process component.
+Carefully selected colors create a particular emotional reaction from the customers and a significant design process component.

 A typeface, commonly known as a font, is a group of several fonts similar in design.
 These are an essential part of the psychology of web design and can evoke emotions and feelings and set up the tone for the text.
 Typefaces vary in size, shape, design, as well as purpose.
 There are thousands of typefaces, and each one is designed to be used for particular situations and spark a certain feeling.
-For instance, Serif typeface has a history of being used mainly in professional work fields, like law firms, news websites, and schools.
+For instance, Serif typeface has a history primarily used in professional work fields, like law firms, news websites, and schools.

 Take Away on Web Design